 5. Kaikoura Marine Resting Area

-One of the best places to see fur seals (and lots of them) in New Zealand is at the Kaikoura Marine Resting Area, approximately a 20-minute drive from the center of Kaikoura.
-From the viewpoint, you get fabulous views – think turquoise water in the foreground and snow-capped mountains in the background.
+One of the best places to see fur seals (and lots of them) in New Zealand is at the Kaikoura Marine Resting Area, approximately a 20-minute drive southwest from the center of Kaikoura.
+From the viewpoint, you get fabulous views – think turquoise water in the foreground and snow-capped mountains in the background!

 6. Kaikōura

 Sticking to water-based activities (when you visit Kaikoura you’ll understand why all the best things to do in Kaikoura involve the water) – one of my favorite things I’ve done in Kaikoura is a half-day kayaking tour to see the native dusky dolphins and blue penguins.
-We did the sunset tour, and it was magical – the wildlife is typically more active at sunset/dusk, so we saw lots of dolphins and whales.
-On this tour, we also learned a lot about the history of Kaikoura and the Maori culture here.

-People from all over the world come to Kaikoura to surf, which surprises me because the water here is cold, averaging about 13 degrees Celsius (55 Fahrenheit)!
-So, make sure to pack a cold water wetsuit!
-Some of the best NZ surf spots are only known to locals so ask at popular local cafes like Beach House Cafe or Food Company Kaikoura (both on Beach Road) for their tips.
-I have heard that Mangamaunu to the north of the town is one of the best surf spots for intermediate to expert surfers.
+Some of the best New Zealand surf spots are only known to locals, so ask at popular local cafés like Beach House Cafe or Food Company Kaikoura (both on Beach Road) for their tips.
+I have heard that Mangamaunu to the north of the town is one of the best surf spots for intermediate to expert surfers, so if you’re an expert wave-chaster, why not give it a go?

 Where to Stay in Kaikoura

-If you’re on a budget there are some great choices but for me, I love staying at the Dolphin Lodge when I’m looking to save a few dollars.
-The cheapest private rooms here come with a shared bathroom but I myself always get the slightly more expensive room so I can get ready in private.
-They also have dorm beds for solo travelers.
-What I love most about the hotel, is the awesome location and ocean views.
-On top of that, they have a communal kitchen which always saves me a lot of money.
+If you’re on a budget, there are some great choices, but for me, I love staying at the Dolphin Lodge when I’m looking to save a few dollars.
+The cheapest private rooms here come with a shared bathroom, but I always get the slightly more expensive room, so I can get ready in private.

 Related Read: While in the area, why not check out the best things to do in Nelson, NZ!